Supraboy981322/ELH/docs/server/README.md

     }
   }
   ```
-  This function automatically handles http GET requests to the server, so your project can just serve files without having to write the singular function to do it yourself.
+  This function automatically handles http GET requests to the server, so your project can just serve files (including rendering `.elh`) without having to write the singular function to do it yourself.

 ---